scottctr/NStateManager/README.md

 Sale is complete
 ```

-# Still lots to do to get this rolling, so here's the current to-do list in priority order
+## Still lots to do to get this rolling, so here's the current to-do list in priority order
-- Remove AddFallbackTransition and make option for trigger options
+- Create Nuget package
+- Finish this readme
-- Finish Sale example
+- Publish Sale.Console example
 - Finish unit tests
-- Finish this readme
-- Create Nuget package
 - Create event to notify when transitions occur
 - Lots of documentation
 - More examples and docs...
+  -- Phone example
+  -- Walk/Jump/Run example
+  -- SOLID/Head First example
+  --

 Please take a look around and post questions, suggestions, and advice to Issues.
 Also let me know if you're interested in contributing.